infiniticg/Infiniti-KMT/README.md

 Used GitHub to document code commits;  Infiniti’s developers and DevOps engineer used GitHub throughout the project for code commits.

 ### Requirement f)
-Used Swagger to document the RESTful API, and provided a link to the Swagger API;????
+Used Swagger to document the RESTful API, and provided a [link to the Swagger API](<http://kmt.infiniticloud.com/infiniti/apidocs.do>)

 ### Requirement g)
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0; We completed overall accessible testing to meet Section 508 of the Americans with Disabilities Act and WCAG 2.0.
 We made corrections as necessary to be section 508 compliant as shown in [this document](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_KMT_ADA_testing.pdf>)